 Capturing lake processes

-Our results indicated that a relatively simple, dynamical model can represent the set of key biogeochemical, trophic, and landscape processes that combine to determine the fate of OC in lake ecosystems.
+Our results indicate that a relatively simple, dynamical model can represent the set of key biogeochemical, trophic, and landscape processes that combine to determine the fate of OC in lake ecosystems.
 Our model performed well for both mesotrophic and oligotrophic lakes, in temperate and subarctic climate zones, forested and agricultural watersheds, and orders of magnitude differences in lake morphometry, which demonstrated the generalizable nature of our approach.
 A key inference is that a few processes are responsible for control over the OC dynamics.
 While postulated previously (Hanson et al. 2011), this is the first demonstration in a dynamical model applied to contrasting lake types.
 Further, the fluxes we modeled were within the range of other published studies for these lakes based on steady-state models.
 Using much of the same LTER data, Hanson et al. (2014) provided similar estimates for Trout of allochthony (Hanson estimate: 15.92 g m-2 yr-1, our model estimate: 13.35 g m-2 yr-1), burial and export, but not for respiration, because that study did not account for autochthony.
 Whalen and Cornwall (1985) modeled Toolik based on a different set of years from our study (1980-1981), but similarly demonstrated that the system contained high allochthony relative to autochthony, low burial and high export.
 Similar to Hanson et al. (2014), Dillon and Molot’s (1997) estimates for Harp of autochthony, burial (Dillon and Molot: 6.3 g m-2 yr-1, our model estimate: 5.3 g m-2 yr-1) and export (Dillon and Molot: 16.9 g m-2 yr-1, our model estimate: 17.6 g m-2 yr-1), but not respiration (based on field data from 1981-1989), were comparable to our results.
 Although our results generally agreed with prior studies based on steady-state models, this was not true for autochthony and respiration.
 We offer that dynamical models better represent these processes by accounting for seasonal changes in temperature and chl-a concentrations.
 Therefore, although steady-state models may be sufficient for recreating some key ecological processes, dynamical models are needed for determining the net source or sink function of lakes, given the importance of autochthony and respiration.

 Under what conditions are lakes net sources or sinks of organic carbon?